alexeykuz-sys/bookmark-landing-page/README.md

 - Create the rounded blue background shape with code
 - Change the `fill` and `stroke` color of the SVGs at specific points (the challenge can be completed using the single `logo-bookmark.svg` file provided)

-Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

-## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design to work to.

-The designs are in JPG static format.
-This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
-This should help train your eye to perceive differences in spacings and sizes.

-If you would like the Sketch file in order to inspect the design in more detail you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).

-You will find all the required assets in the `/images` folder.
-The assets are already optimized.

-There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

 ## Building your project

 Feel free to use any workflow that you feel comfortable with.
 Below is a suggested process, but do not feel like you need to follow these steps: